Select your language

 4.4.
 To give the editorial board a possibility to exclude the publications with plagiarism and unreliable data.

 4.5.
-When a manuscript is published the Biotechnologia Acta journal should keep copies of the original submission, reviews, revisions, and correspondence for at least three years for the possibly to answer future questions about the work should they arise.
+When a manuscript is published, the Biotechnologia Acta journal should keep copies of the original submission, reviews, revisions, and correspondence for at least three years for the possibility of answering future questions about the work should they arise.

 4.6.
 Confidentiality may have to be breached if dishonesty or fraud is alleged, but editors should notify authors or reviewers if they intend to do so and confidentiality must otherwise be honored.